koopjs/koop/packages/winnow/README.md

   spatialPredicate: String // ST_Within || ST_Contains || ST_Intersects
   fields: Array // Set of fields to select from feature properties
   aggregates: Object // Describes the set of aggregations to perform on fields
-  groupBu: Array // Set of fields for grouping statistics }
+  groupBy: Array // Set of fields for grouping statistics
+  order: Array // Set of fields or aggregates by which to order results }
 winnow.query(features, options)
 // Returns the set of features that match the query